KQM-git/TCL/general-mechanics/gacha.md

 | 4\* | 5.1% | 10 pulls |
 | 3\* | 94.3% | N/A |

-After the soft pity, the probability of the 5\* increases by a currently unknown value, making it significantly more probable to receive a 5\*.
+After the soft pity, the probability of the 5\* increases by  by the base rate \* 10, making it significantly more probable to receive a 5\*.

 The rates before pity weighting are as follows: